-Philips Sonicare vs. Braun Oral B
+Philips Sonicare vs. Oral B

-It is important to say that these companies don’t specialize in every oral health product out there, but rather only in electric toothbrushes.
+It is important to say that these companies don’t specialize in every oral health product out there, but rather mainly in electric toothbrushes.

 As you might know, the Philips brand is recognized for its Sonicare toothbrush series while Braun offers Oral B products.
-Bearing in mind that both are set as market leaders with their products being recommended by dentists all around the world, it is hard to come up with the final verdict on which one is better for you.
+Bear in mind that both are set as market leaders with their products being recommended by dentists all around the world, and it is hard to come up with the final verdict on which one is better for you.

 While there are many similarities when it comes to the way these companies do business and the features that their products are highlighted by, there are also differences that may help you make your decision.
 It is important to note that for the most part, it all comes down to your budget and personal needs.

-Philips Sonicare or Braun Oral B?
+Philips Sonicare vs Oral B

 What We Were Looking For

 Before we move on to the essential features, we want to give you a glimpse of the test method that we have used.
 What we did is set two major brushes from each brand, including items in both the affordable and high-end price bracket.

 While we will not get into the specifics of these comparisons, we are rather going to review the brand as a whole.
 We were mostly looking for the differences in how these brushes are made as well as the performance that they allow.